irtika98/smart-biosensor/README.md

 [Model notebook link](https://colab.research.google.com/drive/1f5Pt4IbzCRCrD8QIA5-YvNCn05UAD8s2?usp=sharing)

-We are working on a project, and our goal is to predict the concentration of analytes from images of test kits.
-We've curated a dataset of different test kit images for  different HCG concentrations, both newly collected data by our group and previously gathered in the lab.
-We used Roboflow for object detection to identify the distinct regions corresponding to the C and T strips in the kit.
-Subsequently, We used OpenCV for image processing to calculate the T_strip/C_strip intensity ratio.
-This ratio plays a pivotal role in hCG kits, forming a linear relationship when plotted against the concentration of hCG hormone.
+We are build a prototype aimed at predicting the concentration of analytes from images of test kits.
+We developed our project for hCG test kits because they are comparatively cheaper and less hazardous to handle.
+Our dataset comprises images of various test kits with different hCG concentrations, including newly collected data and previously gathered samples from our lab.
+We performed object detection to identify the distinct regions corresponding to the C and T strips on the kits.
+We then utilized OpenCV for image processing to calculate the T_strip/C_strip intensity ratio, which is crucial for hCG kits, as it forms a linear relationship when plotted against the concentration of the hCG hormone.